Barcelona with Kids

 Give your progeny a taste of true Spanish tradition by taking them to see a flamenco song and dance.
-Loud, brash and colourful ages of 11 up are likely to enjoy this experience.
+Loud, brash and colourful, ages of 11 and up are likely to enjoy this experience.
 Choose between an an hour-long show in a 1920s theatre with dinner, or a 40 minute show combined with tapas tasting.

 Meanwhile if you have your own suggestions for what to do with the kids on vacation then please comment below… we’d love to hear from you.